Simon-leong/DubMaster/report.md

     API-->>FE: Stream final media
 ```

-This division made development easier.
-The frontend only needs stable API states; the backend can keep improving the generation internals without changing the user flow.
+The frontend tracks four `GenerationStatus` values — the API contract.
+The backend exposes six `GenerationStage` values as execution detail.
+That separation meant the two sides could evolve independently: the pipeline could add or rearrange stages without touching a single API response shape.

 ## What We Focused On